GabrieleRisso/aiyu/README.md

 ```
 ##### use it like this:
 ```
-t2a "Who is Lain? and what is a this serial exeriments story all about?"
+t2a "Who is Lain? and what is a this serial exepriments story all about?"
 ```

 ![alt text](https://github.com/gabrielerisso/aiyu/blob/main/t2a.jpg?raw=true)